-Updated: September 20, 2024
+Updated: November 23, 2024

 My name is Barb Herrera and I have been on the health gain and weight loss adventure since I was 10-years old.
 I am now 63.
 On speed at 10, trying every diet and fad, Fen-Phen in 1996 (with subsequent heart damage), a Roux-en-Y Gastric Bypass in 2001 (with a lifetime of crippling deficiencies), Trulicity from 2022 until late 2023 (fantastic!), and now Mounjaro starting in late 2023 and is still ongoing in the fall of 2024 (even more amazing!).
-I’ve experienced the gamut of weight loss experiences.

 Having been a midwife and birth worker for 32 years, I have a specific eye on the medical aspects of the GLP-1 (Ozempic/Wegovy/semaglutide) and GIP/GLP-1 (Mounjaro/Zepbound/tirzepatide) medications.
 I’m watching the dawn of the healing of Type 2 Diabetes, a disease that has crippled and killed many members of my Latin family.